 Italian varietals that do exceptionally well in this region include Barbera, Montepulciano, and Sangiovese.
 While the French varietals of Roussanne, Chardonnay, Sauvignon Blanc, Marsanne, Petite Sirah, and Syrah flourish here.

 San Diego is truly unique in the fact that it offers visitors a two-nation wine vacation, with Mexico located just 15 miles away.
 Furthermore, about two hours south of the border by car is Valle de Guadalupe, Northern Baja’s stunning wine country.

-One of the easiest ways to journey down to this wine region is with one of the San Diego winery tours.
+One of the easiest ways to journey down to this wine region is by going on a tour that visits the best San Diego wineries.
 In fact, this area of Mexico invites relaxation and is all about savoring every moment, whether it’s wine tasting or horseback riding through the vineyards.

 There are over 100 wineries in San Diego County.
 While it’s nice to have an abundance, it also can make it overwhelming for visitors to figure out which ones to visit.
-For this reason, the best way to go on a tasting is with one of the many San Diego winery tours, that way you’ll make the best of your valuable time, and you won’t have to worry about drinking and driving.
+For this reason, the best way to go on a tasting tour to one of the many San Diego wineries, that way you’ll make the best of your valuable time, and you won’t have to worry about drinking and driving.

 Not to mention, guided tours help in eliminating any awkwardness for guests that casually appear at wineries for a wine tasting.
 Don’t worry, we’ll provide some tips and options further down for travelers with a bit of extra time and who are looking to explore on their own (self-guided winery tours).

 Below are the five best San Diego winery tours worth visiting.